ghgemmer/Halloween/README.md

 Sensors on the arm present a unique problem in that large arm muscles can contract and relax when moving the arm, causing hills and valleys that can move the sensors, or the platform/brace the sensor is on, to falsley indicate changes in arm orientation (yaw, pitch, or roll).
-Using a hinged brace helped to reduce this some by providing several points/surfaces of contact on the arm, all head ridgid to each other,  reducing any one point of contact's unwanted effect.
-Additionally,
-choosing the point or location of the sensor or platform/brace and where it contacts the the arm has a significant impact in mitigating this.
+Using a hinged brace helped to reduce this some by providing several points/surfaces of contact on the arm, all held ridgid to each other,  reducing any one point of contact's unwanted effect.
+Additionally, choosing the point or location of the sensor or platform/brace and where it contacts the the arm has a significant impact in mitigating this.
 While currently what we have is usable, further invesigation is in order to mitigate this even more, so that the exact location of the brace on the arm becomes less of a factor.
-Possibly using thick soft foam padding between the arm and brace may help this by absorbing some of these hill/valley muscle movements.

 The Arduino I2C interface is used to access these IMUs.